Nigerian Loan Calculator

 27.3%

-Amortization Schedule (First 12 months)
+Amortization (First 12 months)

 MonthPaymentPrincipalInterestBalance